kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 tech industry can't make up its mind about AI: one month AI's going to save us all, the next it's going to destroy everything.
 Beneath all the hot takes, there's a weird structural problem.

+In the classic [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma), individual rational choices lead to outcomes that are worse for everyone than if they'd just cooperated.

 If we _avoid_ using AI, we might miss out on productivity gains and fall behind those who do adopt it.
 If we _embrace_ AI, we get those benefits, but we might